Valyutik/dungeon-code/README.md

 ## 🚀 Getting Started

-**Dungeon Code** is a gamified workflow system for JetBrains YouTrack that turns task completion into a real adventure.
+**Dungeon Code** is a app for JetBrains YouTrack that turns task completion into a real adventure.
 Follow the steps below to deploy it:

 ---